teambit/docs/docs/tutorials/bit-vue-tutorial.md

 }
 ```

-Run the `my-new-app` again and you can now see the changed component with the `view button`.
+Run the `my-new-app` again and you'll now see the changed component with the view button.

 > In a real project, it is recommended to commit those changes to your GitHub repository.

-### Export the changes
+### Export the Changes

-Next, export the changes done to the component back to bit.dev.
+Next, export the changes done to the component back to [bit.dev](https://bit.dev/).

 ```bash
 bit status